stephbuon/hansard-speakers/README.md

 ### About the Hansard Speaker Disambiguation Pipeline

-We disambiguate speakers by: a) collecting metadata about MPs, and b) running our `hansard-speakers` algorithm.
+We disambiguate speakers by: a) collecting extensive metadata about MPs, and b) running our `hansard-speakers` algorithm, which will be described in greater detail in the following section.

 #### About the Data

-Our pipeline calls data from existing sets as well as o
+Our pipeline identifies speakers by calling existing data sets, data sets collected by our research assistants, and data produced by our algorithm.

-(produces own -- generates permuataions and collect metadata).
+The existing data sets used by our pipeline were collected from: a) the [DiLPD project](https://sas-space.sas.ac.uk/4315/16/westminster-members.xml), and b) the [Andy Eggers and Arthur Spirling database]().

-The existing data sets our pipeline uses are from: a) the [DiLPD project](https://sas-space.sas.ac.uk/4315/16/westminster-members.xml), and b) the [Andy Eggers and Arthur Spirling database]().
+These impressive data sets are foundational to our work, providing speaker names and relevant metadata.
+These data sets, however, do not have the total information required to disambiguate speaker names.

-These impressive and comprehensive data sets were foundational to (enter).
-However, they did not have the (standardization or identification) required for text mining speaker names.
-Therefore, we: a) generated permuations of speaker names within algorithm amd b) collected metadata to help disambiguate speaker names, such as metadata on (enter). (sources like Hansard People, etc.) Our metadata can be downloaded [here]().
+Therefore, we collected additional metadata, MP names, as well as generated permutations of speakers names within our algorithm.
+Our metadata was collected by RAs from various sources like [Hansard People](), enter, enter, and can be downloaded as CSV files here.

 #### About the Algorithm